 Furthermore, these rankings in no way imply the effectiveness of campus police forces or the character of students enrolled.
 In fact, the data scientists at Insurify—ever committed to promoting safety for all—decided to explore how these universities are ensuring a safe environment and staving off crimes of all types through student-led and institutionally originated initiatives.

-The data scientists at Insurify, an insurance quote comparison website, compiled data from the FBI’s Uniform Crime Reports (UCR) data from 2016, the most recent data of this type available.
+The data scientists at Insurify, an auto insurance quotes comparison website, compiled data from the FBI’s Uniform Crime Reports (UCR) data from 2016, the most recent data of this type available.
 (The FBI compiles data on violent and property crimes on college and university campuses on an annual basis.)
 Insurify’s data scientists then filtered the list by schools with an enrollment of 10,000 students or higher.
 The final list is ordered by the 20 schools with the highest proportion of violent crimes per 10,000 students (that is, the proportion of students likely to somehow be involved, in any capacity, in a violent crime on campus).
 Violent crimes include murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
 Data on student enrollment and the proportion of property crimes per 10,000 students were noted as well.
 Property crimes include burglary, larceny-theft, motor vehicle theft, and arson.

 UL Lafayette, the southernmost school on this list, has an extensive campus safety infrastructure.
 This includes institutional promotion of the Rave Guardian app, which allows users to virtually walk their friends home.
 Campus police are registered officers in the state of Louisiana.